 |If you face off-road regularly|

 - LT sizes have stronger sidewalls.
-That feature makes them more durable but less comfortable.
-I don’t recommend them only for inner-city driving.
+That feature makes them more durable.
+Yet, these tires offer a rougher ride.
 (LT vs P-Metric tires)

 - XL sizes tend to carry more load and offer better handling.
-Hence, they might be a better pick for hauling and towing( XL vs SL tires)
+Hence, if you’ll go with p-metric sizes, they might be a better pick for hauling and towing( XL vs SL tires)

 A side note here: If you’d like to get local advice and find the best fit for your driving habits, location, and road conditions DiscountTire – Treadwell Tire Guide can give you masterpiece recommendations.